cloudfoundry/docs-bosh/content/package-vendoring.md

 As an example, if release encapsulates a Go application that needs to be compiled with Go compiler (as most Go apps do), release author, instead of figuring out how to make a `golang-1.x` package on their own, can vendor in one from `https://github.com/cloudfoundry/bosh-package-golang-release`.

 ### Vendoring by example

 Here an example how package vendoring could work from scratch.
 A local blobstore is used for simplicity.
-I a productive scenario may use blobstores like Amazon S3 as documented [here](release-blobstore.md).
+In a productive scenario, you may use blobstores like Amazon S3 as documented in [Release Blobstore](release-blobstore.md).

 ```shell
 # Create a release skeleton